-We actively encourage you and your child to participate in the leaning journal by providing us with WOW moments that your child may display at home or when out and about shopping, on a journey, at the park etc. We will send home regular overviews which will outline learning completed in class during that period; this will also include a WOW star which you can complete with your child at home.
-These observations may not be academically based or linked to the learning in school, but still very significant in your child's development.
-For example the first time they get dressed alone, use a knife and fork independently, ride a bike without stabilizers or even share something with a sibling!
-Any completed stars can be sent in via your child's book bag and we will transfer it into their learning journals as well as celebrating it with them in school!
+We actively encourage parents to participate in the learning journal by providing us with WOW moments that you child may display at home or when out and about shopping, on a journey, at the park etc. These observations may not be academically based but still very significant in your child's development, for example the first time they get dressed alone, use a knife and fork independently, ride a bike without stabilizers or even share something with a sibling!
+If you do observe a WOW moment in your child's development we would like you to record it on a WOW star (as below).
+We will send home fortnightly overviews which will outline learning completed in class during that period; this will also include a WOW star.
+Any completed stars can be sent in via your child's book bag and we will transfer it into their learning journals as well as celebrating it with your child too!